bsmith89/longev-mgen/doc/submission.md

 ### Novel protein families

-Annotations based on alignment to a database of previously characterized sequences may provide only limited insight, in particular for genomes from largely unstudied families of bacteria.
+Annotations based on alignment to a database of previously characterized sequences may provide only limited insight, in particular for genes from largely unstudied families of bacteria.
 In order to identify
-previously uncharacterized orthologous groups, _de novo_
-clustering [@Schloss2008] was carried out based on amino acid similarity of all putative genes found in the 8 novel MAGs, 30 previously reconstructed MAGs, _M. intestinale_, four publicly available draft
+previously uncharacterized orthologous groups of genes, _de novo_ clustering [@Schloss2008] was carried out based on amino acid similarity of all putative genes found in the 8 novel MAGs, 30 previously reconstructed MAGs, _M. intestinale_, four publicly available draft